 Some pesticide uses are not covered by the WPS, even when the “Agricultural Use Requirements” section is on the labeling.
 For example, if the pesticide labeling bears an “Agricultural Use Requirements” section, but the product also can be applied to rights-of-way, the rights-of-way use is not covered by the WPS.
 The WPS does not cover pesticides applied:

-• on pastures or rangelands,
+• on pastures or rangelands, unless hay is harvested,

 • for control of vertebrate pests such as rodents,